 Like a Cyclorama (or Cyc) curtain enclosing the stage to create a background, WCT's CYC program serves as a basis for all technical/production work at WCT.
 CYC Participants receive priority consideration for serving as crew members for season productions, work alongside professional designers, and receive opportunities (based on skill level) to design showcases and student productions throughout the year.

-These special programs are led by local and visiting theatre artists, and will help you keep your skills sharp or try something new!
+These special programs are led by local and visiting theater artists, and will help you keep your skills sharp or try something new!
 Audition workshops are held every term, while the rest of the one-time programs vary in subject.

 Private Voice Program

 With WCT’s Private Voice Program, participants will learn techniques to strengthen their voices through weekly individual lessons.
 Participants will acquire the skills for healthy singing with special attention paid to proper vocal technique, performance ability, and stage deportment as well as general music appreciation and awareness.
 The Voice Program also acts as a compliment to the Massachusetts Arts Curriculum Framework - Music, directly supporting the curriculum learning standards for both Singing and Reading and Notation.

 School vacation and Summer Stage programs are a chance for participants to immerse themselves in the arts.
-Programs generally run from 9:00 – 4:00 PM on weekdays, and may include acting, music, visual arts, scenic and costume design, theatre games, and more.
+Programs generally run from 9:00 – 4:00 PM on weekdays, and may include acting, music, visual arts, scenic and costume design, theater games, and more.
 Each Vacation Program has its own theme, runs one to three weeks, and culminates in an informal showcase.

-Students explore theatre and visual arts in the comfort of their own school or homeschool setting.
-WCT partners with Parent-Teacher Associations and school administrators to develop school-day programming to integrate theatre arts strategies in teaching subject material as well as offer creative dramatics and theatre workshops as part of after-school clubs and enrichment programs.
+Students explore theater and visual arts in the comfort of their own school or homeschool setting.
+WCT partners with Parent-Teacher Associations and school administrators to develop school-day programming to integrate theater arts strategies in teaching subject material as well as offer creative dramatics and theater workshops as part of after-school clubs and enrichment programs.

 * * *

 The WCT Council is comprised of a dedicated group of parents and community members who donate their time and efforts to make our program a success.
 Our most sincere gratitude for all that they do!